jSquirrel/nutforms-ios-client/README.md

   - Load aspects from server
   - Build Model from the downloaded aspects, see (https://github.com/jSquirrel/nutforms-ios-client/blob/master/client/ModelBuilder.swift)
   - Register callback functions and change values in Rich Model
+  - Build standalone library and separate client app which uses it